CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 **IMPORTANT:**

-This tutorial comes with pre-configured client_id and client_secret and a fake username and password.
+This tutorial comes with pre-configured client_id and client_secret and usernames and passwords.
 Please note that these are included to give you an idea how the system should look like once it is configured.
 Before you start implementing any apps use your own client_id and client_secret and usernames!
 The instructions further down will explain what you need to do!